Derived geometry of the first formal neighborhood of a smooth analytic cycle: Introduction

-A geometric example\footnote{By ``geometric'' we mean that $S$ is the first formal neighbourhood of $X$ in some ambiant smooth scheme.} for which the morphism $\Theta_{\mathcal{V}}$ is nonzero for some line bundle $\mathcal{V}$ on $X$ has been constructed by Arinkin and C\u{a}ld\u{a}raru in \cite[\S 4]{Arinkin-Caldararu}.
-We can produce examples that are in some sense much worse, since the morphism $\Theta_{\mathcal{V}}$ doesn't vanish even locally.
-For instance, assume again that $S$ is the trivial thickening of $X$ by $\mathcal{O}_X$, and fix an exact sequence
+A geometric example\footnote{By ``geometric'' we mean that $S$ is the first formal neighbourhood of $X$ in some ambient smooth scheme.} for which the morphism $\Theta_{\mathcal{V}}$ is nonzero for some line bundle $\mathcal{V}$ on $X$ has been constructed by Arinkin and C\u{a}ld\u{a}raru in \cite[\S 4]{Arinkin-Caldararu}.
+It is possible to produce examples that are in some sense much worse, since the morphism $\Theta_{\mathcal{V}}$ doesn't vanish even locally.